ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   The first element in the probabilities is the probability of the first element in the perturbations, and so on.

-If the age after adding the chosen perturbation is negative, flip the sign to be positive (e.g. a -2 becomes 2).
+If the age after adding the chosen perturbation is negative, reflect the sign to be positive (e.g. a -2 becomes 2).
-If after this sign flip, the resulting age is equal to the original age value, subtract 1 from the age.
+If this reflection is performed and the resulting age is equal to the original age value, subtract 1 from the age.
-(This will never result in a negative value because a flip from a negative value will never result in 0.)
+(This will never result in a negative value because reflecting a negative value will never result in 0.)

 **Zip code Miswriting**